cloudfoundry/community/toc/rfc/rfc-draft-domain-scoped-mtls-gorouter.md

 }
 ```

-When the frontend team deploys a new app with a different GUID, the Space Developer can contact them (using the annotation) to get the new GUID, then update or replace the access rule.
+When the frontend team deploys a new app with a different GUID, the Space Developer can contact them (using the annotation) to get the new GUID, then update or replace the route policy.
 Automatic deletion would lose this context.

-Space Developers can query for stale rules and clean them up manually when appropriate.
-See the `selector_resource_guids` query parameter in [List Query Parameters](#list-query-parameters).
+Space Developers can query for stale policies and clean them up manually when appropriate.
+See the `source_guids` query parameter in [List Query Parameters](#list-query-parameters).

 ### Namespace Reservation